dhrumil1128/Travel-Planner-AI-Agent/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software with attribution.

 Acknowledgements
-Unsplash API for providing images.
+Unsplash API for providing travel-related images: Unsplash API

-Streamlit for building the UI framework.
+Streamlit for building the web interface: Streamlit

-FastAPI for enabling the backend API.
+FastAPI for backend API capabilities: FastAPI

-Travel Advisor API for offering travel data.
+Travel Advisor API for fetching travel data: Travel Advisor API

-Google Maps for location queries.
+Google Maps for location queries: Google Maps

 Author
 Dhrumil Pawar
 LinkedIn